Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0/"disabled"/"false"/"off"/"no": OFF
 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Death Revert"				"1"

-			// The plugin will automatically disable any Mutant Tank whose abilities are not installed.
-			// Note: The ability plugins cache is only updated when configs are loaded/refreshed.
-			// Note: This setting does not disable Mutant Tanks that do not have any abilities.
-			// Note: Do not change this setting if you are unsure of how it works.
-			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
-			// --
-			// 0/"disabled"/"false"/"off"/"no": OFF
-			// 1/"enabled"/"true"/"on"/"yes": ON
-			"Detect Plugins"			"1"

 			// Spawn Mutant Tanks during finales only.
 			// Note: This setting can be used for standard Tanks.